Houet/TOE/README.md

 All earthquake published should respect a minimun magnitude and are not older than one day when they are published.
 These parameters can be changed with the MAGNITUDE_MIN and NB_DAY environment values.

+It includes a environment value SEUIL_TEMOIGNAGE which changes the output tweet when magnitude is higher than this value with adding a encouragement to testifie

 ### Necessary  :